rodmidde/cria-wt-demo/MAVEN/README.md

 - Modify the code, add code, add test cases etc.

 FOR EVERY STRATEGY
+- Open a MSDOS/CMD (Windows) or Terminal Window (Mac, Linux)
+- Navigate to the root of your project directory containing the pom.xml file
 - Run: mvn clean site.
 It will run testcases, generate code coverage, minify source code, generate JSDoc documentation and shows JSLint parsing results
 - Open target/site/index.html to see how you're doing